KraXen72/tech-support-wiki/docs/svelte vite/svelte-and-vite-template.md

 # svelte and vite template

 ### UPDATE:
+(tbh probably just follow whatever instructions are given to you on https://vitejs.dev)

 you can just use the cli to init a new svelte + vite project.